-Finally, a project budget of \$39,486,032 is proposed, encapsulating the entire cost of the project, indicating the proposed GMP.
-The detailed estimate and estimate summary of the project budget are included in Appendix D.
+Finally, a project budget of \$39,486,032 will be proposed encapsulating the entire cost of the project indicating the proposed GMP.
+The detailed estimate and estimate summary of the project budget is included in Appendix D, given that the budget is now finalized.

-With our project budget, some exclusions and assumptions were made.
-For the cost of the bridge to the Kim Building, contingency is included due to risks associated with indoor bridges.
-With this type of bridge comes uncertainty, such as complexities during design and demolition.
-Additionally, we are including funding for the promotion of the building, including hiring a social media team; this is accounted for in the "other" category.
-While the building is primarily concrete, we will also use miscellaneous materials and paneling on the facade, like various types of metal panels.
-We are excluding any demolition costs, assuming the site is being delivered as specified.
-Owner-initiated scope changes and unforeseen site conditions are also excluded.
+With our project budget some exclusions and assumptions were made.
+For the cost of the bridge to the Kim Building, contingency is included due to it being an indoor bridge.
+With this type of bridge comes uncertainty with things like demolition since it is inside of the building.
+We also are putting money towards the promotion of the building including hiring a social media team; this is accounted for in the "other" category.
+While the building is primarily concrete, we will also use miscellaneous materials and paneling on the facade like various types of metal panels.
+We are excluding demolition because the site is being delivered to us.
+Owner initiated scope changes and unforeseen site conditions are also excluded.
 Any hazardous materials that may be present are also excluded from this budget.
-We are also not considering the cost of dirt transportation and disposal; we are assuming this will be a cost taken on by the owner.
+We are also not taking into account the cost of dirt disposal and the associated cost for operation of the dirt truck; we are assuming this will be a cost taken on by the owner.
 However, we are also willing to cover the cost for an increased GMP.